open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 * User: Describes the "headset" side of the interconnect.
 Consumes the Headphone signal, generates the Microphone signal, and will trigger Push To Talk (PTT).
 Optionally uses the Vcc provided by the Radio side.
 * Radio: Describes the device the "headset" connects to.
 Generates the Headphone signal, consumes the Microphone and PTT signals, and provides power to Vcc.

-OHIS us an 8P8C/RJ-45 connector, using TIA-568B wiring, shielded cable preferred but not required.
+OHIS us an 8P8C Modular connector (commonly ([but incorrectly](https://en.wikipedia.org/wiki/Modular_connector#8P8C)) known as "RJ-45"), using TIA-568B wiring, shielded cable preferred but not required.

 | Pin | Direction | Description |
 |---|---|---|